adigitalnative/actor_manager_frontend/README.md

 # Actio: Actor Career Management

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It has the standard create-react-app defaults
+## An audition sourcing and tracking app for actors

+The app uses React & Redux, with the defaults that come from using create-react-app.

 ## Available Scripts